USS Enterprise (CVN-65): 2000s

 In March 2001, Enterprise took part in the exercise JTFEX 01-2 in the Caribbean Sea.
 U24, a Type 206 class diesel-electric submarine with the German Navy, managed to "sink" the Enterprise by firing flares and taking a photograph through its periscope.

 On 25 April 2001, Enterprise began her 17th overseas deployment with CVW-8 embarked and Captain James A. Winnefeld Jr. in command.
 From 18–28 June, the carrier and four escorts participated in an exercise with the Royal Navy in a joint and combined warfare training exercise in the North Sea, near the Hebrides and in Scotland.

 Enterprise was beginning her voyage home from the Persian Gulf when the September 11 attacks were carried out.
 Without orders, the carrier returned to the waters off Southwest Asia near the Persian Gulf, outrunning her escorts.
 In October 2001, the United States launched air attacks against Al-Qaeda training camps and Taliban military installations in Afghanistan.
 The actions were designed to disrupt the use of Afghanistan as a base for terrorist operations and to attack the military capability of the Taliban regime.
+A photograph of these operations was published by the Associated Press on the 11 October that featured a mounted bomb graffitied with the text "HIGH JACK THIS FAGS."

 Over three weeks, aircraft from Enterprise flew nearly 700 missions and dropped over 800000 lb of ordnance over Afghanistan.
 On 10 November, the carrier arrived at her home port of Norfolk, Virginia, 16 days later than originally planned.
 During her last day at sea, the ship hosted a live two-hour broadcast of ABC's Good Morning America.
 Garth Brooks performed a concert with Jewel from Enterprise on 21 November while she was docked in Norfolk, Virginia.
 The concert was carried live on CBS.
 On Pearl Harbor Day (7 December 2001), President George W. Bush addressed the sailors of Enterprise from her flight deck.

 In January 2002, Enterprise entered the Norfolk Naval Shipyard, Portsmouth, Virginia for a scheduled one-year Extended Dry Docking Selected Restricted Availability.